Students and alums!

 Students and attendees

-- Registration for CSU students and alumni is free for all Engineering Career Fairs.
+- Attendance for CSU students and alumni is free for all Engineering Career Fairs.

 - All CSU students and alumni are welcome to participate.

 - Engineering career fairs are open ONLY to students and graduates of Colorado State University.

 - Attendee registration is not necessary for the in-person fair.

 - Students can follow specific employers for information and sessions within Handshake.

 Are attendees only looking for full-time jobs?

 No!
 Employers need you for their internships, jobs, and co-ops!

 Should I bring my resume to the career fair?